gorsedh/progettoprog/README.md

 September 2020\
 Marco Caporale, Giacomo Giuliani\
-Alma Mater Studiorum, Università di Bologna
+Alma Mater Studiorum, Università di Bologna\

+Any further changes done to the program after 31/8/2020 can be found in a separate branch.